 The best day for a job interview according to astrology is when the Moon is in a favorable sign (Leo, Sagittarius, or Capricorn), Mercury is direct, and there are no void-of-course periods during your scheduled time.
-Research shows that 70% of hiring decisions are made within the first few minutes of an interview — so why not give yourself every cosmic advantage?
+The deeper question is whether the timing helps you sound like yourself under pressure: clear, prepared, interested, and not trapped in the need to perform perfectly.

 Why Astrological Timing Matters for Job Interviews